Industrial Design Engineer in product design/engineering looking for the next big challenge.

 Creativity

-Designed and built an automated imaging system together with Viridien and a University of Twente research group.
-In this project I worked together with management and researchers to create a functional opto-mecatronic system to align a specialized laser and camera system.
-The contraption was ultimately patented (US12523529B2 and more) and is being tested at various sites across the globe.
-(Breif due to confidentiality)
+Designed and built an automated imaging system for a client together with management and researchers to create a functional opto-mecatronic system to align a specialized laser and camera system.
+The contraption was ultimately patented (US12523529B2, etc.) and is being tested at various sites around the world.
+(Brief due to confidentiality)

 The idea behind the project was to create a vertical takeoff and landing UAV to explore mountains and valleys from the above.
 While also being able to survey land to create gaussian splatting 3D models.